 A: No, but your SSI benefits may be suspended if your Palmetto ABLE account balance is over $100,000.
 Any money in your account over $100,000 will be treated as a countable resource when determining your SSI benefits.
 The good news is that you will not lose SSI eligibility if your Palmetto ABLE account balance is too high - your benefits will merely be suspended.
 Once your account balance drops, you can notify SSA to have your SSI benefits resume.

 A: No!
-The money in your STABLE Account will not affect your eligibility for SNAP benefits.
-STABLE Accounts are an excluded resource under SNAP regulations.
+The money in your Palmetto ABLE account will not affect your eligibility for SNAP benefits.
+Palmetto ABLE accounts are an excluded resource under SNAP regulations.

 A: Yes, as long as the individual meets the eligibility requirements for an account.

 Q: Can I have a Palmetto ABLE account AND a Special Needs Trust or

 A: Yes, you can use your Palmetto ABLE account in conjunction with other types of trusts.
 Please consult your financial planner or trust attorney for more information on how trusts could be helpful for you.

 Q: Can I make a tax-free transfer of funds from an existing 529 college savings account to a Palmetto ABLE account?